WithoutInternetTechnology/wit-android-sdk/readme.md

 ### Setup WIT SDK using Gradle

-1. Clone this repository in your project root folder,
+1. Clone this repository in your project root folder and execute these commands:
-2. In the build.gradle inside your 'app' folder, add WIT SDK and okHttp3:

 ```bash
 cd YourProject
 git clone https://github.com/WithoutInternetTechnology/wit-android-sdk.git
 cp -r ./wit-android-sdk/witsdk witsdk
 ```

+2. In the build.gradle inside your 'app' folder, add WIT SDK and okHttp3:

 ```java
     dependencies {